 TLDR:

-uses Apache Arrow to make pipelines faster.
+dltuses Apache Arrow to make pipelines faster.
 The Arrow format is a better way to represent tabular data in memory than native Python objects (list of dictionaries).
 It enables offloading computation to Arrow’s fast C++ library, and prevents processing rows one by one.

 Speed matters.
 Pipelines should move data quickly and efficiently.
 The bigger the data, the more that holds true.
 Growing data volumes force performance optimization upon data processing tools.
-In this blog I describe how dlt
+In this blog I describe how dlt uses Arrow and why it makes data pipelines faster.

 This blog is not about Databricks “Delta Live Tables”.
 This blog is about “data load tool”.